matiasdm/notes-on-deep-learning/README.md

 ## Installing pre-requisites: (this is for mac, if you are in linux is similar, in windows idk)
 Install python:
-$brew install python
+$brew install python.
-Check that it is correctly installed
+Check that it is correctly installed.
-$python3 --version
+$python3 --version.
 $Python 3.x.x

 Install pip:
 $sudo easy_install pip

 Install virtualenvwrapper:
 $sudo pip install virtualenvwrapper   (maybe you have to use pip3 to install it in python3)